Volume 5 | Issue 12Putting it in context

 Conflict resolution is a process and there is no getting around that.
 Skip a step and you run the risk of having it come apart where one of two things can happen.

-You have to start all over; and this general means the process will take longer because there will be a loss of credibility to be overcome, or the conflict escalates and the ability to resolve the issues without outside help becomes that much more difficult.
+You have to start all over, and this generally means the process will take longer because there will be a loss of credibility to be overcome, or the conflict escalates and the ability to resolve the issues without outside help becomes that much more difficult.

 One of the people in the meeting I referred to above said that he typically did not want to hear explanations for what went wrong and that too many times he hears more about that than he wants or needs.
 I agreed with him that unless they are at a lessons learned stage, talking about why something happened is not constructive to conflict resolution.